 Did you know...?

-Here are some other examples of common conditioned subconscious programming you may find influencing you and others:
+Here are some other examples of common conditioned subconscious programming you may find influencing what you tell yourself.

-Can you see why you may not always want to believe what you think?
+Can you see why you may not always want to believe your inner talk?

 When it comes to health and life choices, your belief systems, and the inner talk that springs from them, have more power than you may think.